pote/philote/README.md

 For a short demonstration, check out the sample command line Philote client called [Jane](#cli)

+## Basics

+Philote implements a basic [Publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), messages sent over the websocket connection are classified into `channels`, and each connection is given read/write access to a given list of channels at authentication time.

+Messages sent over a connection for a given channel (to which it has write permission) will be received by all other connections (that have read permission to the channel in question).

 ### Deploy your own instance

 You can play around with Philote by deploying it on Heroku for free, keep in mind that Heroku's free tier dynos are not suited for production Philote usage, however, as sleeping dynos will mean websocket connections are closed.